cavalab/srbench/CONTRIBUTING.md

     -   `complexity(est)`: a function that returns the complexity of the final model produced
     -   `model(est)`: a function that returns the form of the final model as a string See [experiment/methods/afp.py](experiment/methods/afp.py) for an example.
+- Fork the repo, make these changes, and submit a pull request.
+  Once your method passes the basic tests and we've reviewed it, congrats!
+We will plan to benchmark your method on hundreds of regression problems.

 **Complexity**: To compare across methods with different representations, we use this common definition of complexity.
 Contributors are responsible for defining this complexity within their provided method.